Appendix "A"

 If the Philippines population management policies

-and programmes have had no measureable impact on
+and programmes have had no measurable impact on

 population growth, they have produced one notable